Michael Dell Net Worth

 After MSD Capital purchased the Four Seasons Maui in 2004, Michael Dell set up shop on the Big Island of Hawaii's Kohala coast with the purchase of another stunning residence.
 Located in the exclusive community of Kukio, Michael's home and its neighborhood are completely off-limits to anyone who isn't a homeowner.
 Michael's home in Kukio is of course the largest in the entire neighborhood, with a square footage of 18,500 square feet and seven bedrooms.

-Ownership Stakes: Michael Dell is the sole owner of MSD Capital and owns 65 percent of MSD Partners, which manages more than $16 billion in combined assets.
-Dell Inc. was taken private for $25 billion in 2003, and Michael holds a 75 percent ownership stake.
-This was the largest management buyout since the Great Depression – however, the company would once again go public in 2018.
-In 2015, he purchased EMC Corp. for $67 million to form the largest private technology company in the world, Dell Technologies.
-Dell Technologies had $74 billion in revenue in 2016.
+Michael Dell is the sole owner of MSD Capital and owns 65% of MSD Partners, which manages more than $16 billion in combined assets.
+Dell Inc. was taken private for $25 billion in 2003 then taken public again in 2018.
+Michael owns 50% of the company's outstanding shares.
+In 2015, he purchased EMC Corp. for $67 billion to form the largest private technology company in the world, Dell Technologies.
+Dell Technologies generates more than $90 billion in revenue annually.